 A genetic predisposition can possibly cause some people to react more sensitively to UV radiation – whether this manifests itself in a sun allergy or not.
 Skin damage is more likely to occur among such people.
 This is why it is often interesting to gain more insights into your skin type – and a better idea of how to keep your skin healthy and happy.

-Sun allergy & UV radiation – at a glance
+Sun allergy symptoms and treatment – at a glance

 What is a sun allergy?